Baltimore/Washington International Airport: 21st century

-Renovations and expansion
+Airport upgrades

 In October 2022, a proposed renovation and expansion to BWI Airport was announced.
-It has been described as the "largest capital project in the history of BWI Thurgood Marshall Airport".
+It has been described as the "largest capital project in the history of BWI Airport".
 This project includes major upgrades to the airports' Baggage Handling System as well as a renovation and expansion to the airports' A/B Connector, which will provide passengers with a direct connection between concourses A and B.

 The project (according to airport management as well as Clark Construction, the company hired for the project) is expected to "transform the customer experience by adding a direct connection between concourses, expanding airline hold rooms, creating new food and retail concession spaces, enhancing restrooms, and introducing a new, fully in-line baggage handling system for Southwest."
-The project is estimated to cost $425 million and is expected to be fully completed in summer 2026.
+The project was initially estimated to cost $425 million and was expected to be fully completed in summer 2026.

+On January 29, 2025, BWI received $41.5 million from Maryland's Board of Public Works for improvements to airport security and baggage handling, with $5.5 million to expand the airport's security checkpoints in concourses D and E, and $36 million to improve baggage systems in the international terminal.
+These upgrades are underway as of July 2026.

+On January 8, 2026, it was announced that the new A/B Connector had been completed and would open the following day (January 9) for passengers and flights.
+The opening came months ahead of its original schedule, initially expecting to open in summer 2026.
+The cost of the project was nearly $500 million.

+On July 4, 2026, it was announced by the U.S. Department of Transportation that BWI Airport had secured a $62.4 million grant, which will be used to modernize runways/tarmacs and runway lighting, with upgrades taking place in the near future.